google/snappy/README.md

 Contact
 =======

 Snappy is distributed through GitHub.
-For the latest version, a bug tracker, and other information, see
+For the latest version and other information, see

   http://google.github.io/snappy/